taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/dataset_card.md

 ### Curation Rationale

-This dataset was created to support the development of image classification models for distinguishing between different types of natural landscapes.
+This dataset was created to support the development of image classification models for distinguishing between different types of landscapes.

 ### Source Data